-The street planting for Hanley's Farm will consist of a mix of plants native to the region and introduced "heritage" species which have been commonly used in the district since European settlement.
+The street planting for Hanley's Farm will primarily consist of introduced "heritage" species which have been commonly used in the district since European settlement.
 Planting in your front yard is required to integrate with this theme.

 Planting needs to be dense enough to make an attractive contribution to the streetscape.
 With carefully located planting such as hedging you can maximise the sense of privacy in your front yard.
 But planting should not be at a density or height that entirely obscures the views of buildings from the street.